siderolabs/talos/website/content/v1.1/reference/configuration.md

               metric: 1024 # The optional metric for the route.
           mtu: 1500 # The interface's MTU.

+          # # Picks a network device using the selector.

+          # # select a device with bus prefix 00:*.
+          # deviceSelector:
+          #     busPath: 00:* # PCI, USB bus prefix, supports matching by wildcard.
+          # # select a device with mac address matching `*:f0:ab` and `virtio` kernel driver.
+          # deviceSelector:
+          #     hardwareAddr: '*:f0:ab' # Device hardware address, supports matching by wildcard.
+          #     driver: virtio # Kernel driver, supports matching by wildcard.

           # # Bond specific options.
           # bond:
           #     # The interfaces that make up the bond.